xiaoyeye/TFvelo/README.md

 # TFvelo

-This is the code of TFvelo:gene regulation inspired RNA velocity estimation.
+This is the code of TFvelo: gene regulation inspired RNA velocity estimation.

 Due to the wide usage of scvelo and its clean, well-organized codes, we develop TFvelo based on the framework of scvelo.